Multilevel Control Functional: Experimental Results

-To compare MCLF using quasi-Monte Carlo points (QMC), Latin hypercube sampling (LHS), and i.i.d points (IID) with MLMC and CF using i.i.d points, we repeat the experiment 100 times.
-The sample size, evaluation cost at each level, and other details can be found in Appendix~\ref{Append:ltk}.
-As shown in Figure \ref{fig:ODE}, under the same evaluation cost constraint, MLCF outperforms MLMC and CF. Figure \ref{fig:ODE} also shows that experimental designs can improve the performance of MLCF.
+To compare MCLF using quasi-Monte Carlo points (QMC), Latin hypercube sampling (LHS), and i.i.d points (IID) with MLMC, multilevel Bayesian quadrature (MLBQ) \citep{li2023multilevel} and CF using i.i.d points, we repeat the experiment 100 times.
+Multilevel methods in this example utilize the optimal sample size for MLMC.
+Details about the sample size, evaluation cost at each level, and other relevant information can be found in Appendix~\ref{appendix: Experimental Details for the ODE example}.
+As shown in \Cref{fig:ODE}, under the same evaluation cost constraint, MLCF outperforms MLMC, MLBQ and CF. \Cref{fig:ODE} also shows that experimental designs can improve the performance of MLCF.